udamir/youtrack-workflow-cli/README.md

 npx youtrack-workflow-cli init
 # or with Bun
 bunx youtrack-workflow-cli init

+# Or use options for non-interactive setup
+npx youtrack-workflow-cli init --name my-project --typescript
 ```

 This command will:
-- Prompt you for project name, YouTrack URL, and authentication token
+- Prompt you for project name, YouTrack URL, and authentication token (or use provided options)
 - Validate your YouTrack credentials
-- Ask if you want TypeScript support
+- Ask if you want TypeScript support (or use --typescript/--no-typescript flags)
 - Create a complete project structure with all necessary files

 ### 2. Navigate to Your Project